Watch out: Owner of sexually assaulted horse in Aiken issues call to action

 AIKEN, S.C.
-(WJBF) – Horse owners in Aiken issued a call to action after one man said his horse was sexually assault.
+(WJBF) – Horse owners in Aiken issued a call to action after one man said his horse was sexually assaulted.

 This family moved to Aiken earlier this year to launch a horse business.
 So, the harrowing act comes as a shock as they make plans to live and work in the community.